emptymonkey/revsh/Documentation/REVERSE_VPN.md

 ## Examples

 The below examples are broken up into command segments outlining the commands needed to be run on the target and control hosts.
-The order they appear below are the order they need to be entered to the appropriate hosts.
 Further, the command segments have been separated into two sections of "variables that define the environment" and "commands".
-You should only need to update the variables to suit your needs before copy/pasting the command segments below into your respective terminals.
+You should only need to update the variables to suit your needs before copy/pasting the command segments below into the respective terminals.

 ### Setting up a Tun route.